gpbultz/ApiDocAndMock/OpenApiMockExtensions For MinimalApi Endpoints.md

 - Uses `ApiMockDataFactory.CreateMockObjects<T>(count)` to generate mock objects.
 - For single responses, the first object from the generated list is used.
 - For list responses, the entire list is serialized and returned.

-### 2. Response Integration

-- The generated mock objects are inserted directly into the `OpenApiResponse` or `OpenApiRequestBody`.
-- The schema for the mock objects is referenced in the response to ensure consistency in Swagger.

 ---